-December 31, 2014
+December 31, 2014 December 31, 2015

 Deferred tax assets:

-Net operating loss carryforwards \$ 22
+Net operating loss carryforwards \$ 22 \$ 4,671

-Start-up costs 36
+Tax credit carryforwards 445

+Capitalized tax assets 36 528

-Accruals and other 6
+Accruals 6 108

+Other 114

-Total deferred tax assets 64
+Total deferred tax assets 64 5,866

-Valuation allowance (64)
+Valuation allowance (64) (5,866)

-Net deferred tax assets \$ -
+Net deferred tax assets \$ - \$ -

-The Company recorded a valuation allowance against its deferred tax assets at December 31, 2014 because the Company management believed that it was more likely than not that these assets would not be fully realized.
-Changes in the valuation allowance for deferred tax assets relate primarily to the increase on the Company's net operating loss carryforward.
+The Company recorded a valuation allowance against its deferred tax assets at December 31, 2014 and 2015 because Company management believed that it was more likely than not that these assets would not be fully realized.
+The valuation allowance increased by approximately \$5.8 million.
+Changes in the valuation allowance for deferred tax assets relate primarily to the increase in the Company's net operating loss carryforward.